-1. Hight of a chimney, Hight is an important factor because the average stainless steel chimney liner installation in a bungalow is around 20 to 25 feet more or less, so every foot costs a little more and the liner materials and labor prices will go up because there is more involved to complete the installation
+Height is an important factor because the average stainless steel chimney liner installation in a bungalow is around 20 to 25 feet more or less, so every foot costs a little more and the liner materials and labor prices go up because there is more involved to complete the installation

-2. Bends in a chimney, bends in a chimney can make the difference in cost also because the installer will probably need a helper to guide the liner down the chimney, this is done with a rope or cable to navigate through any corners or bends if that’s the case for your chimney this is a two-man job leading to more labor costs.
+Bends in a chimney can make the difference in cost also because the installer will probably need a helper to guide the liner down the chimney, this is done with a rope or cable to navigate through any corners or bends if that’s the case for your chimney this is a two-man job leading to more labor costs.

-3. The diameter of a chimney, Chimney diameters makes a difference when working with a stainless steel liner because your clay tiles could be 8” or 12” rectangle for example, and your stainless steel chimney liner could be 9” round so the liner won’t fit without making it an oval, this presses takes more time but most installers and chimney sweeps have the tools to do the job.
+Chimney diameters make a difference when working with a stainless steel liner because your clay tiles could be 8” or 12” rectangle for example, and your stainless steel chimney liner could be 9” round so the liner won’t fit without making it an oval, this press takes more time but most installers and chimney sweeps have the tools to do the job.

 Another accessory that can be very important is an insulated wall thimble and possibly a thimble extension, this can cost anywhere from $200 to $300 depending on the brand of the liner, the thimble is used to go through an interior wall with combustibles like wood, drywall, etc. for this part to be installed you may be looking at some extra cutting into the wall for installation.

-Remember most installers will charge more for any extra time spent installing these parts and I can tell you from experience these two parts specifically can be very tedious and time-consuming to install.
+Remember, most installers will charge more for any extra time spent installing these parts.
+I can tell you from experience that these two parts can be very tedious and time-consuming to install.

 also, the installation process is a bit different because it can be screwed or riveted together, personally, I prefer rivets, the downside to the ridged liner is that you can’t navigate bends but if your flue is straight then ridged liner is a much better option because it is stronger and will last longer then flex liner.

-At the time of assessment by a professional, you can ask about your options in using ridged liner.
+At the time of assessment by a professional, you can ask about your options in using ridged liners.

-One of the best brands that I highly recommend for the ridged liner is “Excellent” made by ICC Chimney it’s very strong and durable, so it can be a great option to ask about when you find an installer.
+One of the best brands I highly recommend for the ridged liner is “Excellent” made by ICC Chimney it’s solid and durable, so it can be a great option to ask about when you find an installer.

-How long does stainless steel chimney liner last?
+How long will a stainless steel chimney liner last?

-This can be compared to when you buy a car, most of us before buying will read some consumer reports about the pros and cons of the car we want to buy and we know that some car makers a better than others and a well known for their quality.
+How long will a stainless steel chimney liner last?
+Well, this can be compared to when you buy a car, most of us before buying will read some consumer reports about the pros and cons of the car we want to buy and we know that some car makers a better than others and are well-known for their quality.

 Part of buying something new is that we want the best quality that our money can buy and part of that is knowing how long something might last, especially if it’s a home improvement.

-3. Amount of usage, How often do you use yours?
+Amount of usage your chimney gets, How often do you use yours?
 If you say every day you are probably in the 25 to 30-year life span, so like anything the more you use it the faster it will wear out, if you said it’s just used on weekends of a couple of days a week then it’s probably going to last longer for sure.